harin-git/mus-div/README.md

 # Music cultural diversity

-This repo contains code and data for the paper "*Tracing the mechanisms of cultural diversity through 2.5 million individuals’ music listening patterns"*.
+This repo contains code and data for the paper "*Mechanisms of cultural diversity through 2.5 million individuals’ music listening patterns"*.
 The data is also available for download at OSF: <https://osf.io/6zugm/>

 ## Codebook